sampointer/fluent-plugin-cloudwatch-ingest/README.md

-    inject_plugin_ingestion_time false     # inject the 13 digit epoch time at which the plugin ingested the event parse_json_body false                  # Attempt to parse the body as json and add structured fields from the result fail_on_unparsable_json false          # If the body cannot be parsed as json do not ingest the record
+    inject_plugin_ingestion_time false     # inject the 13 digit epoch time at which the plugin ingested the event parse_json_body false                  # Attempt to parse the body as json and add structured fields from the result fail_on_unparsable_json false          # If the body cannot be parsed as json do not ingest the record telemetry false                        # Produce statsd telemetry
+    statsd_endpoint localhost              # Endpoint to which telemetry should be sent
   </parse>
 </source>
 ```